How to Reduce Fraud Without Friction and Protect Revenue

 This adaptive approach is central to modern fraud prevention strategies.
 By continuously monitoring for new patterns and anomalies, you can often stop fraud before it even affects a user.
 This proactive stance ensures your platform remains a secure environment, protecting your real users from threats they may never even see.

-Align Your Security and Customer Experience Teams
+Get Your Security and CX Teams Working Together

 Too often, security and customer experience (CX) teams work in silos with competing goals.
 The security team wants to lock everything down, while the CX team wants to remove every barrier.
 The most successful companies bring these two teams together to work toward a shared goal: protecting users without frustrating them.
 This collaboration is essential to balance security and usability.